Battle of Lewisham: National Front march

-In the following weeks, the National Front (NF) announced plans for a march from New Cross to Lewisham.
+In the following weeks, the National Front (NF) announced plans to march from New Cross to Lewisham.
 The NF national organiser, Martin Webster, told the press: 'We believe that the multi-racial society is wrong, is evil and we want to destroy it'.
 Local church leaders, Lewisham Council and the Liberal Party all called for the march to be banned, but Metropolitan Police Commissioner David McNee declined to make an application to the Home Secretary for a ban to be imposed.
 McNee reasoned that if a ban were imposed, then this would lead to "increasing pressure" to ban similar events and would be "abdicating his responsibility in the face of groups who threaten to achieve their ends by violent means."
-Deputy Assistant Commissioner David Helm asked the NF to voluntarily abandon the march, which they refused to do.
-Helm also asked how they would respond if the march was banned, and was told that they would simply march elsewhere.
+Deputy Assistant Commissioner David Helm requested that the National Front abandon their march voluntarily, but they refused.
+When Helm asked how they would respond if the march was banned, they said they would march elsewhere.
 This meant that any ban would have to be imposed, manned and enforced across the entire Metropolitan Police district, which would still not prevent the NF from marching outside of the proscribed area.
-A ban on marching would also not prevent the NF instead holding a static public meeting "perhaps in provocative circumstances", which would still attract a counter-demonstration.
+A ban on marching would also not prevent the NF from holding a static public meeting "perhaps in provocative circumstances", which would still attract a counter-demonstration.
 The police dilemma was further compounded by the limitations of the Public Order Act 1936, which granted no powers of arrest in the event that a ban was ignored.